 Water does not travel in waves.
 Instead, waves travel through water.
 Does this sound confusing?
 Then let me break it down for you.

 Water transmits energy, and waves are the result of energy passing through water.
-This energy is most often caused by the wind, but there can be other factors too, such as earthquakes, volcanic eruptions, landslides and even melting of Arctic ice caps.
-When not obstructed, this energy travels in oscillating movements on the surface of the ocean, sea or lake until it reaches the shore.
+This energy is most often caused by the wind, but there can be other factors too, such as earthquakes, volcanic eruptions, landslides, and even melting of Arctic ice caps.
+When not obstructed, this energy travels in oscillating movements on the surface of the ocean, sea, or lake until it reaches the shore.
 Simply put, waves transport energy.

-The most common types of waves that are found throughout the planet are produced by winds and are called wind-driven waves, or friction waves.
+The most common types of waves found throughout the planet are produced by winds and are called wind-driven waves, or friction waves.
 These are the result of the friction between the wind and the body of water.
 When the wind blows on the surface of the ocean in a shorewards direction, it causes the water to move and produce a wave crest.

 What is a swell?